How To: Quick Clean for Last Minute Guests

 Ok, ok, we know we said there were only FIVE steps to our foolproof Foundry-Five-Step-Quick-Clean, but step six is crucial.
 Take a moment, either right before guests arrive or once they're in, to stop and be present in the wonder and generosity that is having a home and a community of people to welcome into it.
 No one cares if you cleaned your baseboards, they just want to be with you.
 Sit with that, for it is miraculous.
 Oh, and never, ever apologize for a "mess".
 Period.

-Cheers to a clean, cozy, warm, and wonderful season of open doors, open arms, and saying "yes"!
+Cheers to a clean, cozy, warm, and wonderful—and safe—season of open doors, open arms, and saying "yes"!**

 p.s. are you the one going visiting?
-Swing by and snag a host present (for goodness sakes, they *maybe* just cleaned their bathroom for you!).
+Swing by and snag the host a little something (for goodness sakes, they *maybe* just cleaned their bathroom for you!).